asdf-format/asdf-standard/docs/source/index.rst

 ASDF Standard
 =============

-This document describes the Advanced Scientific Data Format (ASDF), pronounced *AZ*-diff.
+This document describes the Advanced Scientific Data Format (ASDF) Standard.

+The ASDF Standard prescribes the specification and implementation standards for creating, editing and reading ASDF files.

-The ASDF python implementation documentation can be found :ref:`here <asdf:asdf>`.
+Documentation for the `asdf` python implementation can be found :ref:`here <asdf:asdf>`.

 .. only:: html